GrzegorzitoBraunito/Capacitor_RAM_memory_for_raspberry_pi_pico/README.md

 # Capacitor_RAM_memory_for_raspberry_pi_pico
 diy capacitor ram with driver writed in micropython for raspberry pi pico

-This repo contains 2-bit RAM electronics project.
+This repo contains 2-bit RAM experimental electronics project.
 But you can easily expand its capaticy by adding more circuits responsible for 1 bit, connecting read, write and clear wires to the pico, and finally